vapor/docs/4.0/docs/leaf/overview.md

 #### `#capitalized`

-The `#capitalized` tag uppercases the first letter in each work of a string and lowercases the others.
+The `#capitalized` tag uppercases the first letter in each word of a string and lowercases the others.
 See [`String.capitalized`](https://developer.apple.com/documentation/foundation/nsstring/1416784-capitalized) for more information.

 ```leaf
 #capitalized(name)